Higher rank rigidity for Berwald spaces: Preliminaries on Finsler spaces

 with reference vector $\gamma'$.
 Let $\sigma: T^1M \to M$ be the unit tangent bundle, i.e. $T^1M=\{(x,y)\in TM: F(x,y)=1\}$.
 The geodesic flow $g^t$ is defined on $T^1M$, whose orbits projecting to $M$ are unit speed geodesics.
 Its generator $X$ is a vector field on $T^1M$.

 A Jacobi field along a geodesic is a variation vector field of geodesic variation.
 Let $J(t)$ be a Jacobi vector field along a unit speed geodesic $\gamma(t)$.
-We denote $T(t)=\gamma'(t)$ the velocity vector field along a geodesic $\gamma$, and $X$ the generator of geodeisc flow on $T^1M$.
+We denote $T(t)=\gamma'(t)$ the velocity vector field along a geodesic $\gamma$, and $X$ the generator of geodesic flow on $T^1M$.
 Define with reference vector $T$.
-Then $J(t)$ satisfies the Jacobi equation: where
+Then $J(t)$ satisfies the Jacobi equation: where $R$ is the curvature tensor related to the flag curvature (see \eqref{e:flagcur}), i.e.